MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 }];
 ```

-<p class="alert">By wrapping the login call in the `requestForMe` block, we can assign the Facebook user's username as the primary key of the StackMob user object.
+<p class="alert">By wrapping the login call in the <code>requestForMe</code> block, we can assign the Facebook user's username as the primary key of the StackMob user object.
 This is completely optional, and if nil is passed to the <code>usernameForCreate</code> parameter the Facebook user's ID is used.</p>

 This login method will create a StackMob user object and link them to the provided Facebook token if one does not already exist.